 Next would be Texas Pride BBQ – (Every Thursday evening – Suspended during the winter only due to its distance from civilization).

-If you ever wanted to experience a motorcycle rally, this place is it.
+If you ever wanted to experience a motorcycle rally, without actually going – this place is it.
 Primarily a BBQ restaurant, Texas Pride has expanded to add a huge rear covered area that includes a full size band stand, tattoo parlor, burn out pit and a motorcycle retailer Bucketheads Pit Stop.
 As you guessed it – the scene is mostly Cruiser type bikes/riders but quite a few Sport Bike groups show.

 I hope this provides someone information on motorcycle bike night scene in San Antonio.
 I tend to be a regular at Hills & Dales on Wednesdays but due to my involvement in several Meetup Groups, I like to expose my fellow riders to different jewels I find in the San Antonio area.